-I consider Monsignor Walter Brunkan to be one of the wisest human beings in Butler County, you can beg to differ with me, but I will fight you tooth and nail. 🙂
+I consider Monsignor Walter Brunkan to be one of the wisest human beings in Butler County, his words circle in my head often.
+You can beg to differ with me, but I will fight you tooth and nail. 🙂

 Since he announced his upcoming retirement a couple of months ago, I feel like I have been listening even closer to his message that he gives us each weekend.
 Not that I didn’t listen closely before, but with each passing Sunday I feel like each morsel of wisdom he shares with us needs to sink in to my thick skull, which ALWAYS seems to be craving exactly what his message is each weekend.
 So not only is he wise, he is a mind reader, I guess that is good and bad since he hears our confessions. 😉